If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 What Is Layer 1 in Blockchain?

-Processing a transaction, for most networks, consists of logging a user’s cryptocurrency wallet via asymmetric key pairs and its corresponding coin or token balances.
-The deal passes through a consensus mechanism — which will be distinct to each platform — to verify and finalize the trade or sale.
-Additionally, layer 1 blockchains host their own native token, which is used to cover transaction costs, or gas fees.
+Most networks process transactions by logging a user’s cryptocurrency wallet via asymmetric key pairs and its corresponding coin or token balances.
+The deal passes through a consensus mechanism — which is distinct to each platform — to verify and finalize the trade or sale.
+Additionally, layer 1 blockchains host their own native token, which is used to cover transaction costs or gas fees.

 Determining which consensus mechanism is fit for a platform comes down to a trade-off between three main features: security, scalability and decentralization.
 This compromise is commonly referred to as “the blockchain trilemma,” a concept originally identified by Ethereum co-founder Vitalik Buterin.
 Whatever isn’t fully covered by layer 1 protocols — typically scalability — can be compensated for in the layer 2 protocol built on top of it (more on that later), serving as an extension to the mainnet’s functionality.